OSU-NLP-Group/UGround/README.md

 ```
 You can find more instruction about training and inference in [Qwen2-VL's Official Repo](https://github.com/QwenLM/Qwen2-VL).

+Also, see why we use float16 instead of bfloat16 in [vLLM's Doc](https://docs.vllm.ai/en/latest/usage/faq.html#:~:text=Mitigation%20Strategies)

 ### Visual Grounding Prompt
 ```python
 def format_openai_template(description: str, base64_image):